Apply code CARE20 to start therapy with 20% off.

 Any activity can be manly if you enjoy it

-For instance, men who stick to the traditional gender stereotypes may have problems with watching a romantic comedy with their partners, while watching an MMA fight would be completely acceptable.
+For instance, men who stick to the established gender expectations may have problems with watching a romantic comedy with their partners, while watching an MMA fight would be completely acceptable.

 Sticking to the activities approved by gender stereotypes can make you feel insecure.
 Besides, you may experience the urge to compensate when you feel like your masculinity is threatened, and that can lead to toxic behavior.